uclanlp/fact-or-fair/README.md

    ```bash
    ./run_t2i_test.sh
    ```
    This script runs all analysis steps for both objective and subjective tests.
 Here, we use [FairFace](https://github.com/dchen236/FairFace) as the detection tool.
-The code comparing the accuracy of deepface and FairFace can be found in `detector_accuracy_test`.
+The code comparing the accuracy of DeepFace and FairFace can be found in `detector_accuracy_test`.

 Test results will be saved in the following directories: